matrix-org/matrix.org/content/homeserver/pricing.md

 |Speed at which you can invite others to a room|Standard|10 times faster|
 |Ability to create [public](https://spec.matrix.org/latest/client-server-api/#mroomjoin_rules) rooms|Not available|Available|

 In accordance with [our terms](@/legal/terms-and-conditions.md#7-2-data-limits-and-fair-usage), fair usage limits of 500MB per 24 hour period, up to a limit of 2GB per 28 days, currently apply to all accounts.
-These limits will vary for Free and Premium usage plans in future.
+These limits will vary for Free and Premium usage plans in the future.
 You can view your current usage in the [Plan](https://account.matrix.org/account?action=org.matrix.plan_management) section of the My Account screens.

 These limits may be reviewed and change over time as we refine our offering.